Skip to main content

 “But I didn’t know…” She shrugged.

 “I did.”
-Ishaan Dev spoke “And I realised over the last few weeks how uncertain life is.
-I saw Kumar Viraj fight for it, I took ill myself.
+Ishaan Dev spoke, “And I realised over the last few weeks how uncertain life is.
+I saw Kumar Viraj fight for it, and I took ill myself.
 We were lucky.
 We will not always be this lucky.
 Someone needs to be there if we are not.”
 Priyambada’s eyes widened at his words.

 “But… I… don’t think I can…”